Chocolat (group): 2013: "Black Tinkerbell" and Lori's introduction

+2017: Tia’s departure and disbandment

-On February 3, 2017, Tia officially announced her departure from the group.
+After a four-year hiatus on February 3, 2017, Tia officially announced her departure from the group.
 On April 14, 2017, Melanie did an interview with the website 'Kpopalypse' when she confirmed that the groups' contracts had officially concluded as of February 2017 saying that "It was a long time coming.
 I mean a really long time coming, I wanna say maybe since the beginning of the group, I saw it coming".
 She also said that she has not kept in contact with Soa or Tia, but has contacted Juliane as they've gotten closer.